Euro Gains, Leaving Political Concerns Behind to Focus on Growth

 On Sunday, early projections showed 65.5% of voters cast ballots for Mr. Macron, a pro-European Union former banker.

 "Populism hasn't gone away, but for now it's been pushed onto the back burner," said Jane Foley, senior foreign exchange strategist at Rabobank.
-"It's going to be more economics and less politics for the next six, eight, nine months," she said, predicting the euro will rise to $1.10 at the end of the year.
+"It's going to be more economics and less politics for the next six, eight, nine months," she said, predicting the euro will end the year at around $1.10.

 Continue Reading Below